rockettheme/docs/Docs/magento/themes/rokmage_mobile/setup.md

 Simply drag and drop your colors from the top onto the different parts of the swatches, then download the theme and you are done.
 You can also have more control over the styling by adjusting the theme settings on the left.
 Here you can adjust things like the gradients used etc.

-To give an idea of how it will turn out, here's some examples:
+To give an idea of how it will turn out, Here is some examples:

 ![][example1]